 Combating the Digital Skills Drought With Low-Code

-If you’d like a more in-depth perspective on the role that low-code should play, not just to professionalize citizen development, but to also improve productivity across the wider development team, the article is recommended reading.
+If you’d like a more in-depth perspective on the role that low-code should play, not just as a citizen developer platform, but to also improve productivity across the wider development team, the article is recommended reading.

 And, just in case you suspect that my views on citizen development are naïve and seen through rose-tinted spectacles, may I submit in my defense: “Who’s Left Holding the Reins?”